 TEST 2: Exhaust Gases Shooting Out Of The Radiator

-Remove radiator's cap from the radiator and make sure the radiator is full.
-If not, top it off with water.
+Check the coolant level.
+If the radiator is not full, then top it off with water.

 You'll see one of two results: